SouthernMethodistUniversity/git/sections/before.md

 # Before the workshop (REQUIRED)
 In this section, we want to introduce some central steps that you want to take before you get started with this workshop.
-For instance, there are workshop suggestions that you may want to engage with before you start this workshop, some required or recommended software installations, some files from external sources to download, etc. :green_circle:  indicated what is *required* before the session.
+For instance, there are workshop suggestions that you may want to engage with before you start this workshop, some required or recommended software installations, some files from external sources to download, etc. We have marked what is *required* before the session.

 ## Git vs. GitHub: What's the difference? (required)
 * Watch this video before the session.